Mesquite Senior Games … Your Athletic Encore

 In 2011 Sporting Clays was dropped due to the closing of the Oasis Gun Club.

-In 2012 Archery was dropped due to low historical participation.
-Bridge was added.
+In 2012 Bridge was added.
+Archery was dropped due to low participation.

-In 2013 Golf was dropped due to lack of interest.
+In 2013 Golf was dropped due to low participation.
 Long Drive and a Road Race (for all ages) were added.

-In 2014 A Non-Competitive Fitness Walk was added.
+In 2014 a Non-Competitive / No-Fee Fitness Walk was added.